Mu-L/Blender_math_anim/README.md

 Pencil system; another reason is that it's native to Drawing which makes it perfect choice to add drawing functionality.

-The math function plotting is super fast and worry free to animate in large scale.
+The math function plotting is pretty fast unless you give too much resolution.
 Both explicit and parameter functions are supported.
 It automatically detect variables and parameters and live update when change their values.
+The supported math functions come with the `asteval` package, which can be checked by `asteval.Interpreter().symtable.keys()` after `import asteval` in the python console.

 The math formula typeset is extracted from compiled PDF, and then arrange them using Geometry Nodes char by char.
 A lot of Geometry nodes will be used if you have many chars, so this part can be slow.
 It supports PDF directly or